-- 1. Conducting the cross industry EEEFlow project in conjunction with WRAP to provide future projections on likely quantities of EEE and WEEE and the UK's likely position on compliance with future targets. - 2.
-Supporting the introduction of the target and compliance fee approach incorporated into the current WEEE regulations, and suggesting how the fee process should operate. - 3.
-Participating as an active member of the WEEE Schemes Forum (WSF) and Industry Council for Electronics Recycling (ICER) which are often asked for input by Government to assist with developing proposals. - 4.
+- 1. Valpak's proposed methodology for the operation of a WEEE compliance fee for 2016 was accepted by the Government. - 2.
+Conducting the cross industry EEEFlow project in conjunction with WRAP to provide future projections on likely quantities of EEE and WEEE and the UK's likely position on compliance with future targets. - 3.
+Supporting the introduction of the target and compliance fee approach incorporated into the current WEEE regulations, and suggesting how the fee process should operate. - 4.
+Participating as an active member of the WEEE Schemes Forum (WSF) and Industry Council for Electronics Recycling (ICER) which are often asked for input by Government to assist with developing proposals. - 5.
 Putting the case for introduction of producer responsibility for batteries to allow for competing compliance schemes rather than a single scheme centralised approach.
-This competition has led to lower costs and better service for producers. - 5.
+This competition has led to lower costs and better service for producers. - 6.
 Conducting and part funding numerous research and consultancy projects for packaging.
 For example the GlassFlow study in 2013 led to the Government consulting on new lower targets for glass recycling that have resulted in significantly lower costs for producers.